John Woolley (educator)

 John Woolley (28 February 1816 – 11 January 1866) was an academic and clergyman, the first principal of the University of Sydney, Australia.

 Early life

 Woolley was born at Petersfield, Hampshire, England, the second son of George Woolley, physician, and his wife Charlotte, née Gell.
-Woolley attended Western Grammar School, Brompton, London and then the University College, London from 1830, and during the next two years passed every subject he took with first-class honours.
-Woolley then won an open scholarship at Exeter College, Oxford, graduating BA, 1836, with a first-class in classics, MA, 1839, and DCL in 1844.
+Woolley attended Western Grammar School, Brompton, London and then the University College, London from 1830.
 Woolley was ordained a deacon on 14 June 1840 and a priest on 4 July 1841.
 In 1840 Woolley published An Introduction to Logic.
-In 1842 he was appointed headmaster of Edward the Sixth's Grammar School, Hereford, and three years later held the same position at Rossall School in Lancashire.
-Woolley published Sermons Preached in the Chapel of Rossall College in 1847.
-He became headmaster of Norwich Grammar School in 1849, and in 1852 was appointed principal and professor of classics at the University of Sydney.